sous-chefs/elasticsearch/README.md

 ```
 elasticsearch_install 'my_es_installation' do
-  type :source # type of install
+  type :tarball # type of install
   version '1.5.0'
   action :install # could be :remove as well
 end